umbraco/UmbracoDocs/Reference/Routing/WebApi/index-v9.md

 ### Plugin based controller

-If you are creating an Umbraco Api controller to be shipped in an Umbraco package you will need to add the `Umbraco.Cms.Web.Common.Attributes.PluginController` attribute to your controller to ensure that it is routed via an area.
+If you are creating an Umbraco API controller to be shipped in an Umbraco package you will need to add the `Umbraco.Cms.Web.Common.Attributes.PluginController` attribute to your controller to ensure that it is routed via an area.
 The area name is up to you to specify in the attribute.

 Example: